-Celebrating birthday parties at school are not encouraged in the classroom but during lunch time.
+In lower school, celebrating birthday parties at school are not encouraged in the classroom but during lunch time.
 Please coordinate with your child's teacher about making appropriate arrangements.

 Lost and Found

 Please be sure your child's name is in her/his sweater, lunchbox, etc. Many such articles are lost and unclaimed.
 Items not claimed will be donated to charity.